 In this lesson we will practice referencing with some interactive exercises.

-about geologists.
+Read the text about geologists.
 What is the meaning of each word in bold?

 One of the main jobs of petroleum geologists is to locate and analyze oil under the ground.
 Petroleum geologists make use of ground-sonar to help them locate promising rocks and sediments.
 Rocks and sediments may contain oil but the only way to make sure is by carrying out geochemical analysis on samples.
 Carrying out geochemical analysis on samples is important because carrying out geochemical analysis on samples allows the geologist to get exact information on the composition of rocks and sediments and the quality of the oil contained within.